 Native Hawaiian Student Services offers tutoring in Hawaiian language.

-All tutoring services are free for any undergraduate or graduate student at UH Mānoa.
-We welcome appointments made in advance as well as walk-ins.
-Tutoring is offered at both of our offices, located at Queen Liliʻuokalani Center for Student Services, Room 104, and Kamakakūokalani Center for Hawaiian Studies, Room 211.
+Our Hawaiian language tutor, Kaipu Baker, provides free tutoring services for any undergraduate or graduate student at UH Mānoa.
+We welcome appointments made in advance as well as walk-ins, although appointments are highly encouraged.
+Tutoring is offered at both of our offices, located at Queen Liliʻuokalani Center for Student Services, Room 104, and Kamakakūokalani Center for Hawaiian Studies, Room 211, subject to tutor work schedule and assigned location.
+To schedule an appointment, visit our Queen Liliʻuokalani Center for Student Services, Room 104 location.

 Bringing materials to work off of is highly appreciated.
 If you come with an assignment you would like help on, or specific questions you would like to know more about, it makes it easier for our tutors to pinpoint areas you can work on.
 Don’t be afraid to come with broad questions as well: our tutors will do their best to answer those questions, or to point you toward additional resources.
 Please be mindful that our tutors are here to assist you, but cannot complete assignments for you.
 Be prepared to work with guidance from the tutor.